Cloud-PG/Handson-Openstack/Advanced-examples.md

   > ~: vim example.yaml

   Add these lines to it.
-They define the heat template version and the descrition of what this template will do.
+They define the heat template version and the descritpion of what this template will do.

     heat_template_version: 2015-04-30

-    description: Create network, subnet, router and an instance with a floating ip and web-server installed.
+    description: Create a network, subnet, router and an instance with a floating ip and web-server installed.

-  First of all, we need to define the parameters we want the user to be able to modify, such as the various reosources names, the image to use, etc.
+  First of all, we need to define the parameters we want the user to be able to modify, such as the various resources names, the image to use, etc.

     parameters:
       demo_net_name: